 As much as I love being a tourist, there are times when I’m tired of crowds.
 While Edinburgh is not a particularly crowded city, if you visit during the right time of year, after an extended stay, you may want a small escape, without going on a full-on day trip.

 Disclosure: some of the links below are affiliate links.
-If you purchase a linked item, I will made a commission, at no extra charge to you.
+If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-*Post updated, May, 2019
+*Post updated, August, 2019

 If you're reading this, then you'll probably end up at Craigmillar on purpose, as it's amazing.
 However, if you're like me, as much as I research before a trip, sometimes there's still a bit of planning needed in the moment!
 We packed so much into our trip to Scotland, including the Scottish Highlands, St. Andrews, and a trip to Stirling, but even after all of that traveling, we ended up with a free day.
 It came down to hopping over to Glasgow or staying in Edinburgh and, experiencing a bad case of travel fatigue, we decided to stay close to home (we were staying in New Town in Edinburgh).

 So, like any good travel blogger, though I wasn't one at the time, I googled "best castles near Edinburgh" and wow did I luck out.
 The New York Times had actually done a "36 Hours in Edinburgh" (subscription required) recommending Craigmillar and the Sheep's Heid, we saw it was easy to get to, and off we went!!!
 I can honestly count our trip to Craigmillar among our best days in the U.K., and there have been a lot of those, so that's certainly saying something!

 Hop into your time machine and off we go!

 Craigmillar Castle: How to get to Craigmillar Castle